 Purchase a pet first aid kit for your trip.
 This will make sure you are prepared for minor injuries, like scrapes and bug bites.
 Cleaning and disinfecting a wound can prevent an injury from worsening or a cut from getting infected until you get back to civilization.

 Our Top Pick: Kurgo Dog First Aid Kit

 To prevent your dog from bug bites and the diseases that may come with them, use a pet-friendly insect repellent.
 Never use DEET products on pets.

 Our Top Pick: Citrobug Insect Hunt

-Or look for pet products labelled coat conditioner or outdoor spray that contain natural pest repellent ingredients like citronella, cloves, peppermint, or lemongrass.
+Or look for pet products labeled coat conditioner or outdoor spray that contain natural pest repellent ingredients like citronella, cloves, peppermint, or lemongrass.